Connect to on-premises data sources from Azure Logic Apps

 Frequently asked questions

-Q: Why don't I see my gateway installation when I create the gateway resource in Azure?
+Q: Why doesn't my gateway installation appear when I create my gateway resource in Azure?

 A: This issue can happen for these reasons:

-Your gateway installation is already registered and claimed by another gateway resource in Azure.
-Gateway installations don't appear in the instances list after gateway resources are created for them.
-To check your gateway registrations in the Azure portal, review all your Azure resources with the On-premises Data Gateways type for all Azure subscriptions.
+Your gateway installation is already registered and claimed by another gateway resource.
+These installations won't appear in the Installation Name list.
+To review your gateway registrations in the Azure portal, find all your Azure resources that have the On-premises Data Gateways type across all your Azure subscriptions.
+To unlink the gateway installation from the other gateway resource, see Delete gateway resource.

 Q: Why did the location for my existing gateway change?